Aaron-KE9ETA/EMEIMG/README.md

 Experimental proof-of-concept software for reconstructing simple vector images from 13-character JT65B-compatible instruction packets.

-Current status: Beginning Pre-Alpha Development
+Current status: Beginning Pre-Alpha Development\Prototype Branch Obsolete

 The protocol is unstable and packet formats may change as the renderer develops.